-Meteorological forcings required by SnowModel are provided by MicroMet (Liston and Elder 2006b), a quasi-physically-based, high-resolution (e.g., 1-m to 10-km horizontal grid increment), meteorological distribution model.
+Meteorological forcings required by SnowModel are provided by MicroMet (Liston and Elder 2006b), a quasi-physically based, high-resolution (e.g., 1-m to 10-km horizontal grid increment), meteorological distribution model.
 MicroMet is a data assimilation and interpolation model that utilizes meteorological station datasets and/or gridded atmospheric model or (re)analyses datasets.
 MicroMet minimally requires near-surface air temperature, relative humidity, wind speed and direction, and precipitation data.
-The model uses known relationships among meteorological variables and the surrounding landscape (primarily topography) to distribute those variables over any given landscape in physically plausible and computationally efficient ways.
-MicroMet performs two kinds of adjustments to the meteorological data; 1) all available data fields, at a given time, are spatially interpolated over the domain, and 2) physically based sub-models are applied to each MicroMet variable to quantify topographic, elevation, and vegetation effects at any given point in space and time.
-Station interpolations (horizontal) to a regular grid are done using a Barnes objective analysis scheme (Barnes 1964, 1973; Koch et al. 1983).
-The Barnes scheme applies a Gaussian distance-dependent weighting function, where the weight that a station contributes to the value of the grid point decreases with increasing distance from the observation.
-Interpolation weights are objectively determined as a function of data spacing and distribution.
-At each time step, MicroMet distributes air temperature, relative humidity, wind speed, wind direction, incoming solar radiation, incoming longwave radiation, surface pressure, and precipitation, and makes them accessible to SnowModel.
+The model uses known relationships among meteorological variables and the surrounding landscape (primarily topography) to distribute those variables over any given landscape in physically plausible and computationally efficient ways (Liston and Elder 2006b).
+MicroMet performs two kinds of adjustments to the meteorological data: 1) all available data fields, at a given time, are spatially interpolated over the domain; and 2) physically based submodels are applied to each MicroMet variable to quantify topographic, elevation, and vegetation effects at any given point in space and time.
+At each time step, MicroMet simulates and distributes air temperature, relative humidity, wind speed, wind direction, incoming solar radiation, incoming longwave radiation, surface pressure, and precipitation, and makes them accessible to SnowModel.

-MicroMet and SnowModel constitute a physically-based modeling system that creates value added snow information (e.g., snow depth, snow density, snow melt rate, snow thermal properties, snow cover duration, sublimation) from basic meteorological variables (e.g., air temperature, humidity, precipitation, wind).
-The products yielded are based on our physical understanding of snow-evolution processes and features and their interactions with the atmosphere and surrounding land surface.

-MicroMet and SnowModel have been used to distribute observed and modeled meteorological variables and evolve snow distributions over complex terrain in Colorado, Wyoming, Idaho, Oregon, Alaska, Arctic Canada, Siberia, Japan, Tibet, Chile, Germany, Austria, Svalbard, Norway, Greenland, and Antarctica as part of a wide variety of terrestrial modeling studies (e.g., Liston and Sturm 1998, 2002; Greene et al. 1999; Liston et al. 2000, 2002, 2007, 2008; Prasad et al. 2001; Hiemstra et al. 2002, 2006; Hasholt et al. 2003; Bruland et al. 2004; Liston and Winther 2005; Mernild et al. 2006, 2008, 2009, 2010; Liston and Hiemstra 2008, 2010; Liston and Mernild 2010; Mernild and Liston 2010).
+MicroMet and SnowModel constitute a physically based modeling system that creates value-added snow information (e.g., snow depth, snow density, snowmelt rate, snow thermal properties, snow-cover duration, and sublimation) from basic meteorological variables (e.g., air temperature, humidity, precipitation, and wind).
+The products yielded are based on our physical understanding of snow-evolution processes and features, and their interactions with the atmosphere and surrounding land surface.
+MicroMet and SnowModel have been used to distribute observed and modeled meteorological variables and evolve snow distributions over complex terrain in Colorado, Wyoming, Idaho, Oregon, Alaska, Arctic Canada, Siberia, Japan, Tibet, Chile, Germany, Austria, Norway, Greenland, and Antarctica as part of a wide variety of terrestrial modeling studies (e.g., Liston and Sturm 1998, 2002; Greene et al. 1999; Liston et al. 2000, 2002, 2007, 2008; Prasad et al. 2001; Hiemstra et al. 2002, 2006; Hasholt et al. 2003; Bruland et al. 2004; Liston and Winther 2005; Mernild et al. 2006, 2008, 2009, 2010; Liston and Hiemstra 2008, 2011; Mernild and Liston 2010).